wuyongzheng/pin-instat/README.md

 55
 ```

-To profile the program, let's run it through PIN.
+To profile the program, run it through pin-instat.
+For now, let's ignore the details of the PIN command line.

 ```
 $ PINDIR/pin.sh -t TOOLDIR/instat.so -- ./hello 10
 55